-Itel Picks New Brand Slogan, ‘Enjoy Better Life’, Unveils S16 Series
+itel picks new brand slogan, ‘Enjoy Better Life’, unveils S16 Series

 The itel D243 TV is covered by an extra glass made from tempered glass materials which better protects against shocks.

-itel true wireless earbuds ITW-60 comes with a Bluetooth V5.0 and pop-up pairing function.
-It also offers 18hours playtime and the case provides 6 full charges to ensure users can enjoy with the smart pop-up pairing function.
-A single tap on the smartphone connects users to the earbuds.
+itel true wireless ear buds ITW-60 comes with a Bluetooth V5.0 and pop-up pairing function.
+It also offers 18hours play time and the case provides 6 full charges to ensure users can enjoy with the smart pop-up pairing function.
+A single tap on the smartphone connect users to the earbuds.
 Ensuring music all day long and erasing worries around running out of power.

 The new products are on sale at itel dealer shops and mobile phone stores across Nigeria.
 Visit @itelMobileNG on Facebook, Twitter and Instagram to participate in the giveaway activities and win freebies!